 (ii) Times of unavailability due to scheduled maintenance work on the OWB, which are carried out from time to time between 6.00 a.m. and 8.00 a.m;

-(iii) Times due to mandatory unscheduled work necessary to eliminate technical faults (the client will be informed of this as far as possible by a reference on the OWB website);
+(iii) Times due to mandatory unscheduled work necessary to eliminate technical faults (the customer will be informed of this as far as possible by a reference on the OWB website);

-(iv) periods of unavailability due to the fact that the necessary technical prerequisites to be created by the client for access to the OWB are temporarily not met, e.g. due to a malfunction of the client's hardware.
+(iv) periods of unavailability due to the fact that the necessary technical prerequisites to be created by the customer for access to the OWB are temporarily not met, e.g. due to a malfunction of the customer's hardware.

 If accessibility is not achieved during a billing period, the subscription fees for this billing period may be reduced proportionately.

-5.2.
-The following applies to contracts about the delivery of physical items (e.g., books, text books, other print media, CD-ROMs):
+6.2.
+The following applies to contracts relating to the supply of physical items (e.g., books, text books, other print media, CD-ROMs):